Founder at Extraordinary Ideas. Senior Editor at The Root.

 ‘I Don’t Like To Be Comfortable’: After Conquering Music, Anderson .Paak Has NxWorries

-What do you give the man who has everything?
 From Grammy Awards to an elusive Dr. Dre co-sign to an extremely lucrative Las Vegas residency, Anderson .Paak—born Brandon Paak Anderson—seemingly has it all.
 But when you have a limitless well of gifts to draw from, it’s abundantly clear that the Oxnard, Calif., native has barely scratched the surface of his potential.
 So why not “Leave the Door Open” for it?

 Not Like This, Frank